Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Leaves: Green, ovate with a pointed tip, at times nearly heart shaped.

-Stems: No thorns.
-The leaves and many-branched stems turn white after winter die back, with the dried stems resembling white balsa wood.
+Stems: The stems break off at ground level during winter die back, leaving no trace as to the location of the underground tuber.
+The leaves and many-branched stems also turn white after winter die back, with the dried stems resembling white balsa wood.

 Roots: A deep tuber growing larger and deeper every year.
-Wild Four O'clock is extremely difficult to transplant.
+Desert Four O'clock is extremely difficult to transplant.

 Wildlife: The flowers attract sphinx moths; their caterpillars consume the leaves.
 Rabbits eat newly emerged leaves in late winter and early spring before tastier plants appear.
 This plant develops sooner in the spring when it is protected from rabbits.